bparanj/crystal/computer/electronics/components/transistor.md

 - **Experiment 2**: Demonstrates the amplification property of a transistor, turning a small audio signal into a larger one.
 - **Experiment 3**: Illustrates the use of a transistor in an oscillator circuit, generating periodic signals.

-These experiments provide practical demonstrations of the basic functions of a transistor, including switching, amplification, and oscillation.
+These experiments provide practical demonstrations of the basic functions of a transistor,  switching, amplification, and oscillation.